syswonder/hvisor-book-en/src/chap03/BootRootLinux.md

 #### 3. Enter QEMU

-It will automatically load uboot.
-After uboot loading is complete, enter ```bootm 0x40400000 - 0x40000000``` to enter Root Linux.
+It will automatically load uboot, wait for uboot to finish loading, then enter ```bootm 0x40400000 - 0x40000000``` to enter Root Linux.